dalance/procs/README.md

 - Output by the colored and human-readable format
 - Keyword search over multi-column
 - Some additional information (ex.
-TCP/UDP port, Read/Write throughput) which are not suportted by `ps`
+TCP/UDP port, Read/Write throughput) which are not supported by `ps`

 ## Platform